itssimplysafaa/FatalCarCrashAnalysis/README.md

 What areas of Charlotte are the most fatal car crashes happening?

-How have KPI's such as top fatal crash causes, and top crash types changed in those 5 years?

 ### Data Sources and Tools
 The dataset is public through the City of Charlotte's website.